zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 At the scale of a single particle, we can partition the space in two regions -- the interior and the exterior -- the latter typically defined in a relatively simple manner.
 At the large scale, we can subdivide the medium into pieces filled with particles, analogously to the way a small region of a macroscopic medium is formed by a large number of dipoles.
 Extending the analogy further, just as the combined action of dipoles leads to the definition of optical properties, we can compute *radiative properties* by solving the Maxwell equations for the distribution of particles within each individual piece.
 Finally, we use the *radiative transfer equation* to sum the contributions of all pieces, which is a process that is conceptually similar to that of combining the fields produced by the individual charges using the Maxwell equations.

-### Geometrized Units
+### Natural Units

 So far, we have not paid much attention to the units of measurement (except for making the specific choice to adopt the modern SI unit convention); instead, we focused on learning the foundational concepts and building the physical intuition.
-Since this approach is common among introductory-level textbooks, this allowed us to insert multiple references (that contain equations of the same form) for those readers who wish to learn more, or are simply looking for an alternative explanation.
+Since this approach is common among introductory-level textbooks, this allowed us to insert multiple references (with equations of the same form) for those readers who wish to learn more, or are simply looking for an alternative explanation.

 The choice of units used to describe electromagnetism is a contentious topic.
 Historically, the Gaussian units were dominant during the 20th century; some fairly recent books (such as [Born & Wolf], [Jackson]) still utilize them today.
-The SI units serve as the modern replacement, but they are sometimes criticized for being unnatural [citation needed].
+The SI units serve as the modern replacement, but they are sometimes criticized for being unnatural (?) [citation needed].
 Ultimately, using either system gets the job done, even if neither is perfect.
-In particular, these systems share a flaw: the angular wavenumber factor \\(k\\) appears in practically every equation, often several times, and its purpose is not always obvious.
-This tends to obscure the geometrical nature of the electromagnetic field [Thorne 2.11].
+In fact, these systems share a flaw: the angular wavenumber factor \\(k\\) appears in practically every equation, often several times, and its meaning and purpose are not always obvious.
+This tends to obscure the geometrical nature of the electromagnetic field \[[25](#references) (ch.
+2.11)\].

 The books devoted to the subject of relativity have historically suffered from a similar problem caused by frequent occurrences of the speed of light factor \\(c\\) [citation needed].
 In this case, the solution is surprisingly simple: one simply sets